audunf/meshtastic_flutter/README.md

 https://medium.com/zipper-studios/flutter-map-custom-and-dynamic-popup-over-the-marker-732d26ef9bc7

 # TODO
+Saving text message fails.
+Wrong SQL.

 - when selecting device from the config screen, it looks like new devices found aren't added to the list of available devices
 - also looks like we're connecting/disconnecting too much when attempting to select a new device.
 Not sure why that happens.

+Main big thing:
+* Concluded that new data model is required.
+Storing all packets, regardless of payload type, into one table is just too confusing
+* Make storable data objects for all the new types
+* Make data model which is aware of the lists of Users, Nodes and Positions
+* Existing radio_cmd_queue -> MeshPacket

 TODO list:
 - Chat screen.